Broccolini: Climate

 Broccolini grows in cool climates and is intolerant of extreme climates.
-It is more sensitive to cold temperatures than broccoli but less sensitive to hot temperatures.
+It is more sensitive to cold temperatures than broccoli, but less sensitive to hot temperatures.

 Growth and distribution

 Broccolini takes 50–60 days to grow after being transplanted.
-It is harvested when the heads are fully developed but are not flowering.
+It is harvested once the heads are fully developed but are not flowering.
 By cutting off the head, the harvest time is extended as new side shoots of smaller heads will grow.
 Unlike other cruciferous vegetables, which are harvested once per growth cycle, broccolini is harvested 3 to 5 times in a growth cycle, depending on growing conditions.
 Further unlike broccoli, the stalk is inedible; rather, the side shoots are harvested and consumed.

 After being harvested, the produce is cooled to 0 C, preventing the flower heads developing to maintain quality.
 Shelf life can be further extended with the use of modified atmosphere packaging.

-In the US, broccolini is grown in California during the summer and in Arizona during the winter.
+In the United States, broccolini is grown in California during the summer and in Arizona during the winter.

 Produce reference

 The International Federation for Produce Standards assigns it the price look-up code 3277, "baby broccoli".
-It is also known as asparation, asparations, "sweet baby broccoli", broccoletti, and broccolette "Italian Sprouting broccoli".
+It is also known as asparation, asparations, "sweet baby broccoli", broccoletti, and broccolette "Italian sprouting broccoli".
 It is sold under the registered trademarks Bimi and Tenderstem.